gbrrestoration/canonical-reefs/README.md

 vessels and divers) is fully utilised, starting by selecting randomly from the target reefs, then randomly from the priority reefs, and then - if there is spare capacity, which is rarely - randomly from the non-priority.

+Update from Sam Matthews (ex-GBRMPA Fri 2025-03-2025)

+Reefs provided are Target Reefs only, and the "priority" list is being phased out / rethought.
+Previous versions of the canoncial reefs had misinterpreted Rankings, this has been rectified.
+Reefs are now classified as:

+- T = target
+- NA = non-target

 ### Depth Data and Quality Control flags